ravimohan1991/Equalizer/README.md

 # Equalizer
-A UT2004 mod to equalize CTF teams
+A UT2004 mutator to equalize CTF teams